com619-2021/HarbourAppB/README.md

 TODO: Consider other endpoints that may be needed by others.

 ## Required Database Tables
-You may refer to our [entity-relationship diagram](./documentation/entity-relationship.png) for a visual representation our database requirements.
+You may refer to our [entity-relationship diagram](./documentation/entity-relationship.png) for a visual representation of our database requirements.

 We require the following tables to be present in the shared database: